Skip to main content

 One of the most common concerns about college is how this will impact someone financially and whether the cost is worth it.
 This is very much a personal decision, but there are people who can help you navigate this choice.
 Benefits Counseling is a service that helps individuals with disabilities and their families understand how employment and other life decisions, like going to college, will impact their benefits (i.e. Social Security, health insurance, housing assistance, etc.).
 Benefits Counseling addresses the fears and concerns many individuals and their families have about a reduction in benefits if they start to work.
 Learn more about how to access Benefits Counseling here.

-In addition to Benefits Counseling, as you get closer to enrolling in college, we recommend you meet with the inclusive service office and/or the office of financial aid on the campus of your choice to talk about financial resources; they might be able to help navigate some of the different items outlined below.
-For now, continue on to learn about the resources available to you!
+In addition to Benefits Counseling, as you get closer to enrolling in college, we recommend you meet with the inclusive office and/or the office of financial aid on the campus of your choice to talk about financial resources; they might be able to help navigate some of the different items outlined below.

 Financial Aid